04 March 2018

 Dynamic range: 60.9dB

 And again something weird and wonderful from Agfa.
 This tape is greyish-black, yet it lacks the smell typical of chromium dioxide product.
-MOL and sensitivity are too high for degraded chrome, yet too low for a good ferro-cobalt tape.
-Bias noise is too high for chrome.
-So it is a ferro-cobalt tape, just not a very good one.
-Alternatively it may be BASF Chrome Plus, but noise seems a bit too high in that case.
+MOL, sensitivity, and noise are too high for degraded chrome, yet too low for a good ferro-cobalt tape.
+It is likely a magnetite-based ferro-cobalt, possibly the first type II with that chemistry.
+And that might make it the precursor of the 1991 Maxell XLII-S, if you know that there was cooperation between both manufacturers at that time!

 Denon HD-L Zippy II (1988, JDM)